 7 Easy Ways to Find CKD Support Groups

 Here is a sampling of in-person and online support groups and locators for people living with CKD nationwide.

-The National Kidney Foundation offers a program called NKF Peers.
-You can call or fill out a form online and be matched with a peer mentor who will call you to provide moral support, and share experiences and tips about the disease management and treatments.
+Offers a program called NKF Peers.
+You can call, or fill out a form online and be matched with a peer mentor who will call you to provide moral support, and share experiences and tips about the disease management and treatments.